LeeCampbell/IntroToRx/content/16_TestingRx.md

 Note that the output is almost the same.
 Scheduling of the creation and subscription do not affect the Hot Observable, therefore the notifications happen 1 tick earlier than their Cold counterparts.

 We can see the major difference a Hot Observable bears by changing the virtual create time and virtual subscribe time to be different values.
 With a Cold Observable, the virtual create time has no real impact, as subscription is what initiates any action.
-This means we can not miss any early message on a Cold Observable.
+This means we cannot miss any early message on a Cold Observable.
 For Hot Observables, we can miss messages if we subscribe too late.
 Here, we create the Hot Observable immediately, but only subscribe to it after 1 second (thus missing the first message).

 ```csharp
 var scheduler = new TestScheduler();